 Joe and Martin Can Help

 We can help you build a strong case and guide you through the entire legal process.
 We can handle all negotiations with insurance companies and liable parties on your behalf.
 We want you to focus on your health and recovery while we work to ensure the most favorable settlement possible for you.
-Call us today at (843) 357-8888 for a FREE consultation.
+Call us today at 843-892-1000 for a FREE case evaluation.
 Our team is standing by to answer all of your questions.

 What Causes Explosions on Construction Sites?

 By their very nature, construction sites are full of potential safety hazards.
 Every good construction worker is aware of these hazards and exercises appropriate caution around them.
 However, even though there are federal and state regulations which require employers to take reasonable care to maintain safe working environments, explosions still occur in and around construction sites due to a number of causes such as:

 - Flammable Materials

 - Faulty Electrical Wiring

 Extreme caution must be exercised when working with and around compressed cylinders of extremely flammable gases like acetylene and propane.
 Both of these compressed gases can be found at most construction sites.
 Acetylene is used in torches to weld, cut, and braze metal.
 Propane fuel powers heavy machinery like forklifts.